mkkeck/jquery-ui-tinytbl/readme.md

 ##### Options `height` and `width`
-The new version of TinyTable has an intelligent calculation for the correct diemnsions.
+The new version of TinyTable has an intelligent calculation for the correct dimensions.
 The deprecated option `renderer` is removed.
 You can use any of the following units to set the dimensions: `%`, `px`, `em` or `pt`.
 If you not use an unit, calculation will be done with pixels.

 ###### Default or pixels `px`